-This form must be completed and turned in before a cadet is allowed to participate in the PHYSICAL TRAINING COMPETITION, Confidence Run, or Tug of War COMPETITION.
+This form must be completed and turned in before a cadet is allowed to participate in the PHYSICAL TRAINING COMPETITION and Confidence Course Run COMPETITION.

 DIRECTIONS TO CORSICANA HIGH SCHOOL

 Corsicana is located on Interstate 45, about 60 miles south of Dallas and 50 miles north, northeast of Waco.
 Directions to Corsicana High School are as follows: